eclipse-tractusx/item-relationship-service/docs/concept/#333-Policy-hub-concept/#333-policy-hub-concept.md

-# #333 Data Sovereignty Guardrails Presentation
+# #333 Validation of Policies with PolicyTemplates provided by PolicyHub

 | Key           | Value                                                                            |
 |---------------|----------------------------------------------------------------------------------|